 Where the design community meets.

-Seattle, WA UX + IxD @ Disney Joined almost 5 years ago
+Seattle, WA UX + IxD @ Disney Joined about 5 years ago

 Can't wait to try it!
 What I love about Haiku is that the file it exports plays well with Lottie.
 This is not a tool that is creating a closed ecosystem, but one that connects with and improves existing workflows.
 Kudos for that.

 I once mentioned that an opportunity for a new product would be: A design tool that is to After Effects what Sketch was to Photoshop and Illustrator.
 For vector animations Haiku may be it.